 • Email Marketing

 • It’s a volume game.
-You’ll need software, lists, copy, and ongoing optimizations.
-Inboxes are smarter, making cold email harder and more resource-intensive.
+You need software, contact lists, copy, and ongoing campaign optimizations.
+Inboxes are smarter, making cold emailing harder and more resource-intensive than ever.

 • Cold Calling

-• It still works… but it’s not scalable and burns massive amounts of resources.
+• It still works… but it’s not scalable and is costly.

 • Cost: $$$$ for pretty much a sales FTE